isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 This example shows a configuration using an automatically generated "VENDOR_CLASS\_" class.
-The administrator of the network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the docsis3.0 client class are allowed to use that pool.
+The administrator of the network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the DOCSIS 3.0 client class are allowed to use that pool.

 ::